Revisiting the Faded Reputation of Minoru Yamasaki

 The architect became progressively self-critical over the spectacular failure of Pruitt-Igoe, the St. Louis housing project he designed.
 The time is right to reevaluate his work and its place in the history of 20th-century architecture.

 By the late 1970s, Minoru Yamasaki had fallen out of the limelight.
 None of his foreign designs would be published in American architecture journals.
-A review of his firm’s project list reveals that in Yamasaki’s last years, nearly a quarter of Minoru Yamasaki Associate’s (MYA) commissions were from three locations: Hawaii, Seattle, and Yamasaki’s home of Troy, Michigan.
+A review of his firm’s project list reveals that in Yamasaki’s last years, nearly a quarter of Minoru Yamasaki Associate’s (MYA) commissions were from three locations: Hawaii, Seattle, and his home of Troy, Michigan.
 The few buildings that eventually were constructed in these places were difficult to distinguish as Yamasaki’s, indicating his diminishing role in the design process.
 MYA’s work gradually lost the distinctive personality that characterized its best buildings of the 1950s and ‘60s.

 The downward turn of Yamasaki’s reputation gained momentum in the ‘70s after the public demolition of the Pruitt-Igoe apartment complex in St. Louis.
 The apartments came to symbolize an assortment of misguided postwar endeavors, including low-income high-rise apartments, federally sponsored public housing, and even the modern movement in architecture as a whole.
 Its critics capitalized on the complex’s deplorable state to vilify the responsible politicians as unfeeling bureaucrats concerned only with the bottom line and to portray Yamasaki as an inept designer who should have foreseen that Pruitt-Igoe’s environment would breed discontent and disorder.
 That the apartment complex failed was unarguable.
-But it failed for many reasons, including the same managerial indifference to tenants’ needs that had forced Yamasaki to comprise most of his goals for the project.
+But it failed for many reasons, including the same managerial indifference to tenants’ needs that had forced Yamasaki to compromise most of his goals for the project.

 This lack of attention continued unabated in subsequent years, and the buildings became dilapidated, crime-ridden, and largely unoccupied while the remaining tenants’ constant pleas for help went unheeded.
 Just over a decade after they opened, the apartment buildings were castigated for their sorry state in an Architectural Forum article entitled “The Case History of a Failure.”
 The author repeated Yamasaki’s original objections to many of the Public Housing Authority’s (PHA) cost-cutting decisions and quoted him as saying, “I suppose we should have quit the job.
 It’s a job I wish I hadn’t done.”
 As urbanists, architects, and critics directed more attention to these housing complexes, Pruitt-Igoe continued to deteriorate.
 Only a few hundred residents remained in largely abandoned towers that had been designed for more than 10,000 occupants.
 In 1971 state and federal authorities decided that the complex was beyond saving and began making plans for its demolition, which took place over a 4-year period.